Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Numerical results

 \section{Numerical results}

 To demonstrate the potential of our method, we apply it to alanine dipeptide, using an MD trajectory~\cite{agarwal2020arbitrarily} of length about $70$ ms. Positions in $\phi$-$\psi$ space were saved at every $2$ ps.
-The macrostates are four equally sized rectangular macrostates in $\phi$-$\psi$ space; see Figure~\ref{fig:states}.
-These macrostates do not correspond to a division of the space into metastable states.
-This ``bad'' discretization limits the accuracy of DTMC and CTMC models, as seen in Figure \ref{fig:msm_comp}, where we show that a Markov model does not accurately represent the discretized dynamics, except at long timescales.
+The macrostates are either chosen by using PCCA or by dividing $\phi$-$\psi$ space into four equal rectangles.
+While the PCCA states are highly metastable, the rectangular states are not.
+A finite spatial discretization limits the accuracy of Markov models, as seen in Figure \ref{fig:msm_comp}, which shows that a Markov model does not accurately represent the discretized alanine dipeptide dynamics, except at long timescales.

-We use a decorrelation time $\tau_I = 30$ ps that is the same for all states $I = 1,2,3,4$, and we let $\tau = \tau_I = 30$ ps.
+We use a decorrelation time $\tau_I = \tau$ ps that is the same for all states $I = 1,2,3,4$.
 These decorrelation times were chosen to be large enough to obtain good numerical accuracy of the renewal equation~\eqref{eq:renewal}; see Figure~\ref{fig:mrp_conv}.
 Then we construct a trajectory $R(t)$ as described in Section~\ref{sec:Markov} (see also Figure~\ref{fig1}), and apply our method.
-The alanine MD trajectory was split into a training set and a test (or reference) set.
-Figure~\ref{fig:mz_comp} demonstrates that the approach outlined in Section~\ref{sec:mz} gives very good agreement with the reference, with just a few memory kernels.
+The alanine MD trajectory was split in half into a training set and a test (or reference) set.
+We use the former to create our model of $R(t)$, and the latter to create reference results.

-To measure the accuracy of our method, we do the following.
-We obtain an estimate, $\hat\T$, of $\T$ from the training data using simple transition counts.
-Then we use the renewal equation~\eqref{eq:renewal} to infer the corresponding jump probability matrix $\hat\PP$.
-We compare $\hat\PP$ with a reference jump probability matrix, $\PP$, which is computed directly from the reference data, using simple counts.
-The error measurement we use is